glynthomas/b2/README.md

 - smoothie.js charting removed UI to be updated - update

-- internet connection required for the web UI to load properly - fixed
+- internet connection now not required for the web UI to load properly - fixed

 ## web app maintenance